Hellenic Polytonic HOWTO

 locale -k LC_CTYPE

-To get Hellenic characters at the console (this is not a polytonic solution) we need the following:
+To get Hellenic characters at the console we need the following:

 A keyboard map.